Skip to main content

 Configure a specific integration

-Invoke the prismatic.configureInstance() function from your UI element to display a configuration screen for a specific integration by passing in the name of the integration as integrationName.
-You can pass in other display information (like usePopover and selector) as you would with the iframe injection and popover methods described above.
+Invoke the prismatic.configureInstance() function from your UI element to display a configuration screen for a specific integration by providing the integration name as integrationName.
+You can include other display parameters (like usePopover and selector) as described in the iframe injection and popover methods above.

-You can also pass in an optional skipRedirectOnRemove boolean, which defaults to false.
-This determines if your user should be redirected to the list of integrations upon removing an integration.
-If you are embedding marketplace, you probably want to keep this value false.
-If you're wrapping our API and handling displaying of integrations yourself, you might want this to be true.
+You can also specify an optional skipRedirectOnRemove boolean parameter, which defaults to false.
+This determines whether users should be redirected to the integration listview upon removing an integration.
+If you're embedding the marketplace, you likely want to keep this value set to false.
+If you're implementing a custom API wrapper and handling integration display yourself, you might want to set this to true.

 const deploySalesforce = () => {